A 24-year-old mother has received a £30,000 settlement after a laparotomy resulted in a lifetime risk of an incisional hernia and bowel obstruction.

 However, intra-operatively Lauren sustained a vascular injury resulting in significant blood loss.
 She therefore required a blood transfusion, conversion to a laparotomy, mobilisation of the colon, aorta and iliac vessels and repair of the damaged artery.

-Hannah Ashcroft, Medical Negligence Solicitor at Patient Claim Line who represented Lauren against the Defendant, found that it was upon insertion of the trocar during surgery that Lauren sustained an intra-abdominal vascular injury.
+Hannah Luscombe, Medical Negligence Solicitor at Patient Claim Line who represented Lauren against the Defendant, found that it was upon insertion of the trocar during surgery that Lauren sustained an intra-abdominal vascular injury.

 Whilst Lauren made a good recovery from her injuries, as a result of the laparotomy, she was placed at a lifetime risk of incisional hernia (10%), small bowel obstruction (10%) and faced a 3% risk of requiring surgery to relieve any such small bowel obstruction.